New to Bounty?

 Close contact with both parents will be important over the following weeks, too.
 Midwife Megan Baker, explains, “Babies just love to hear a reassuring heartbeat and feel the motion of their parents’ bodies.”

-You might feel a little silly talking to your newborn, but your baby will simply love hearing your voice.
-"Research shows that babies in the womb start to hear voices as early as 24 weeks," says Baker.
-"Just talking your baby through your daily routine will help the two of you to connect."
+You might feel a little silly talking to your newborn, but your baby will simply love hearing your voice – they’ve been hearing it for months already!
+“Research shows that babies in the womb start to hear voices as early as 24 weeks,” says Megan.
+“Just talking your baby through your daily routine will help the two of you to connect.”

 Don’t think about what you’re saying – it’s not the words themselves but the soothing tone of your voice that really matters.
 “I actually tended to sing rather than talk to my son.
 When I was tired, I couldn’t think of what to say,” says Emily, 30, mum to Jack.